rashmi-dhakad-git/NHS-Salary-Prediction/README.md

 # NHS-Salary-Prediction
 In this project we will be predicting the salary of NHS member, based on historical data present over 2018-2020 values.
-Certainly!
-Writing a README is an important aspect of sharing your project on GitHub.
-A good README provides information about the project, its purpose, how to set it up, and any other relevant details.
-Here's a template for a README for your salary prediction project:

 ```markdown
 # Salary Prediction Project